kwesiObuobi/pantryPal/README.md

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

-## Todo
+## Todo / Enhancements
-- [ ] Build Favorits page and functionality
+- [ ] Build Favorites page and functionality
-- [ ] Add youtube video for meal-item
+- [ ] Add youtube video for eact meal
-- [ ] ngOnInit vs constructor
+- [ ] Make site mobile-responsive
-- [ ] are variables private or public by default
+- [ ] Implement 'search' feature